This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 When the cookies have cooled completely, place them in an airtight container and store at room temperature for up to 5 days.
 They start to dry out after the 5 day point.
 They also soften and become less crispy on the outside the longer they are stored.

-You can bake the cookies and freeze them for later.
-Place the baked cookies in an airtight container or freezer bag and when you’re ready to serve, just place them on a plate, bring to room temperature, and enjoy.
+Place the baked cookies in an airtight container or freezer bag and when you’re ready to serve, just place them on a plate, bring them to room temperature, and enjoy.

 If You Make This Recipe…